Ke'Bryan Hayes Player Props: Pirates vs. Astros

 Ke'Bryan Hayes At The Plate

-- Hayes has had a base hit in four of nine games this season, and multiple hits once.
+- Hayes has had a base hit in four of 10 games this year, and multiple hits once.

-- He has not hit a home run in his nine games this year.
+- He has not hit a long ball in his 10 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.